 Michael G. Archbold, Chief Executive Officer of GNC has stated that, "All GNC products are submitted to rigorous and generally accepted testing before they reach our customers.
 When industry-wide standards are used to authenticate the ingredients in our products, the results demonstrate they are pure, safe and fully compliant."

-In an official company statement, Archbold noted that GNC has responded to all allegations in the AG's letter, providing original pre-market analytic data for the lots in question, as well as data from retests.
+In an official company statement, Archbold noted that GNC has responded to all of Schneiderman's allegations, providing original pre-market analytic data for the lots in question, as well as data from retests.
 GNC claims to use "validated, widely used and generally accepted testing methodologies approved by standard-setting bodies, including the United States Pharmacopeia ("USP"), Association of Agricultural Chemists ("AOAC"), British Pharmacopeia ("BP") and European Pharmacopeia ("EP")."

 It Ain't Over